-Award winning Sam Mendes directs another multi award-winning director, actor and writer, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opens at the Gielgud theatre in June 2017.
+Award winning Sam Mendes directs another multi award-winning director, actor and writer, Paddy Considine, in Jez Butterworth’s epic new play The Ferryman which opened at the Gielgud theatre in June 2017 to 5 star reviews.

 Following a successful short run at the Royal Court Theatre, which sold out in one day, the Northern Ireland set drama will begin previews in the West End in the early summer.